 How the reviewing process works

-1. Reviewers receive an email inviting them to blind review applications
+1. Reviewers receive an email inviting them to anonymously review applications.

-3. The reviewing screen above has the following sections:
+3. The reviewing screen has the following sections:

 - Question - this is the question that candidates were asked to answer

 - Answer - this is one of the candidates' answers.
 It has been anonymised, grouped with other candidate answers and then shown to the reviewer in a random order.